damdam775/test2/README.md

 All task data is stored locally in `p2papp/data/` encrypted at rest.
 This keeps private details on your device while still enabling peer discovery when the node is extended to broadcast listings.

+The seed vault and a small ledger are written under `~/.guildvault`.
+The vault stores the node keypair and wallet seeds encrypted with your biometric passphrase.
+The ledger is an append-only list of registrations signed by each node, storing only salted MAC tokens and coarse location.

 ## Project Overview